IELTS Stands for “International English Language Testing System”

 The General Training Version is intended for those planning to undertake non-academic training or employment, for immigration purposes.

 The IELTS test comprises of four Modules – Listening, Reading, Writing and Speaking.
-Scores are reported in “bands” for individual module and overall test.
+Scores are reported in “bands” for the individual modules and the overall tests.
 All candidates take the same Listening and Speaking Modules, while the Reading and Writing Modules differ depending on whether the candidate is taking the Academic or General Training Versions of the Test.

 Total Test Duration 2 hours 45 minutes.